drittich/DnsTube/README.md

 * Can update IPv4 (A) records, IPv6 records (AAAA), or both
 * Support both Cloudflare API keys and tokens
-* Supports tokens scoped to specific zones
+* Supports API tokens scoped to specific zones
 * Does updates on an adjustable timer, e.g., every 30 minutes
 * Supports minimize on load, check for updates